Combat pistol shooting: The Dozier Drill

-This drill was invented by Jeff Cooper after the kidnapping of Brigadier General James L. Dozier by Italian Red Brigade terrorists.
-The terrorists had entered General Dozier's apartment by posing as plumbers.
+This drill was invented by Jeff Cooper after the kidnapping of Brigadier General James L. Dozier by Italian Red Brigade members.
+The militants had entered General Dozier's apartment by posing as plumbers.
 As many as eight completed the gang and four or perhaps five entered the apartment.
-One of the terrorists removed a submachine gun from his bag of tools while another terrorist read a political statement to General Dozier.
+One of the militants removed a submachine gun from his bag of tools while another read a political statement to General Dozier.
 At that time, US military personnel were prohibited by Italian law from carrying firearms within their areas of accommodation, which were within the local community and not on US bases.
 General Dozier was unarmed and unable to defend himself.
 In response to this incident, Jeff Cooper designed the "Dozier drill".

 The range is set with five metal silhouette targets which are hinged at their base (called "Pepper Poppers") so as to fall backwards when struck.
 A second participant stands well to one side and is tasked with retrieving a pistol and a magazine from a toolbag, which he must assemble and ready for action.
 This action mimics the terrorist who retrieved his submachine gun from his toolbag and provides a datum against which the shooter must compare his performance.
 On the signal, the shooter must draw his pistol and engage the five targets, representing the five terrorists, before the participant representing the terrorist retrieves his weapon and readies it for use.